PasswordTextBox — Smart UI JavaScript API

 "submit"

-<smart-password-text-box enter-key-behavior='newLine'></smart-password-text-box>
+<smart-password-text-box enter-key-behavior="newLine"></smart-password-text-box>

-const passwordtextbox = document.querySelector('smart-password-text-box');
+const el = document.querySelector('smart-password-text-box');

-const passwordtextbox = document.querySelector('smart-password-text-box');
+const el = document.querySelector('smart-password-text-box');

-let enterKeyBehavior = passwordtextbox.enterKeyBehavior;
+const enterKeyBehavior = el.enterKeyBehavior;

 Specifies the form element with which this element is associated (referred to as its "form owner").
 The value of this attribute should be the id of a element within the same HTML document.
 This allows the element to be associated with a form even if it is not nested inside the tags.